Paley-Wiener theorems for a p-adic spherical variety: Introduction

 As was mentioned in Proposition \ref{pbd}, the space $\mathcal S(X)$ is the sum of all ``shifted cuspidal wave packets'', i.e.\ the sum of all $e_\Theta\mathcal S(X_\Theta)_\cusp$.
-Then (\ref{ee}) can be understood as the cuspidal constant term of shifted wave packets.
+Then (\ref{ee}) can be understood as a decomposition of the asymptotics of shifted wave packets.
 The proof of Theorem \ref{PW2} rests mainly on (\ref{ee}).